AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/workfront-community.md

 ### Authorized Support Contact {#authorized-support-contact}

-If you are an Authorized Support Contact (ASC), you have login credentials for the Help Desk, Innovation Lab, and [!DNL Workfront] Ascent.
-You can use the same credentials to log into the Workfront Community.
+If you are an Authorized Support Contact (ASC), you have login credentials for the [!UICONTROL Help Desk], [!UICONTROL Innovation Lab], and [!DNL Workfront] [!UICONTROL Ascent].
+You can use the same credentials to log into the [!DNL Workfront] Community.
 In this case, you will leave the subdomain blank.

 ![community_4.png](assets/community-4-350x129.png)